tsugicontrib/tsugi-laravel-sample/README.md

-# tsugi-laravel
+# tsugi-laravel-Sample

-A Library to Use Tsugi in Laravel
+This talks about host to use Tsugi in Laravel.
+It is early days for this library / approach.
+I have done this without using "Middleware" - which reveals the nature of things to the app developer, perhaps in too much detail for convienient use.

+Those with more Laravel Expertise are welcome to add to this idea.

-# Configuring Tsugi
+# Configuring Tsugi in Your Laravel App

 Make a copy of `config-dist.php` from Tsugi into the top level directory of your Laravel Application - do not put this in the `app` folder - it needs to find the `vendor` folder.

+Edit the file to set up the various bits.

 # Adding the Dependency to composer.json

-(For Now)

-    "tsugi/lib": "dev-master#78ab4eb4aa8b75d68a9226701da413fe7afee266"
+    "tsugi/lib": "dev-master#0af00f701af8a7351369340d81b23771303160d8"

 # Bypassing CSRF